qianlan97/CS583-final/README.md

 │   └── X.jpg
 └── sampleSubmission.csv
 ```
 Here we're only using the train dataset since it has labels.
-We select 100 cat and 100 dog images for training and 25 each for testing (This will be significantly larger when the model implementation is complete) and put them into `processed_data` for `torchvision.datasets.ImageFolder` structure.
+We select 10000 cats and 10000 dog images for training and 2500 each for testing (Using 1000/250 when developing) and put them into `processed_data` for `torchvision.datasets.ImageFolder` structure.
 ```
 processed_data/
 ├── train/